akolinski/docs/_posts/2019-09-23-vue-js-research.markdown

 ### Caching

+#### Server side cache

+Caching is a commonly used technique to improve the performance of any application, be it desktop, mobile or web.
+When dealing with web applications we can make good use of client-side caching using response headers that all browsers currently support.
+But, what if we have a complex and heavy page that takes 2 second to generate the HTML output?Even if we enable client-side cache for this page, the web server will still need to render the page for each different user accessing our web application.
+Think about the home page of a large news portal; do they process their HTML over and over again for each visitor?

+This is where server-side cache comes in handy.
+The goal of server side cache is responding to the same content for the same request independently of the client’s request.
+In our example above, the first request that reaches our server would still take 2 seconds to generate the HTML, but the following requests would hit the cache instead and the server would be able to send the response in a few milliseconds.

+There are many ways of doing it, it could be done with NGINX or a CDN like CloudFlare, but in this example we’ll see how to do it with Node.js and Express with minimal work and in a flexible way.

+READ ABOUT CLOUDFRONT

 ### jQuery or Vue

 Did you know that you can incorporate Vue into your project the same way that you would incorporate jQuery.
 In this <a href='https://www.smashingmagazine.com/2018/02/jquery-vue-javascript/' target='_blank'>article</a> they provide examples for capturing user inputs, storing user inputs, toggling classes, hiding and showing and submitting forms.